-Projects must meet the Standards of the Massachusetts Stormwater Management Policy.
+All Projects must meet the Standards of the Massachusetts Stormwater Management Policy.
 These Standards are:

-- A. No new stormwater conveyances (e.g. outfalls) may discharge untreated stormwater directly to or cause erosion in wetlands or water of the Commonwealth. - B. Stormwater management systems must be designed so that post-development peak discharge rates do not exceed pre-development peak discharge rates. - C. Loss of annual recharge to groundwater should be minimized through the use of infiltration measures including environmentally sensitive design, stormwater best management practices, and good operation and maintenance.
-The annual recharge from the post-development site should approximate the annual recharge rate from the pre-development or existing site conditions, based on soil types. - D. For new development, stormwater management systems must be designed to remove 80% of the average annual load (post development conditions) of Total Suspended Solids (TSS).
-It is presumed that this standard is met when: - i.
-Suitable practices for source control and pollution prevention are identified in a long-term pollution prevention plan, and thereafter are implemented and maintained;; - ii.
-Structural stormwater management best management practices (BMPs) are sized to capture the prescribed runoff volume; andiii.
-Pretreatment is provided. - E. Stormwater discharges from areas with higher potential pollutant loads require the use of specific stormwater management BMPs (see Stormwater Management Volume I: Stormwater Policy Handbook).
-The use of infiltration practices without pretreatment is prohibited. - F. Stormwater discharges within the Zone II or Interim Wellhead Protection Area of a public water supply and/or near to any other critical areas must utilize certain stormwater management BMPs approved for critical areas.
+- A. No new stormwater conveyances (e.g. outfalls) may discharge untreated stormwater directly to or cause erosion in wetlands or waters of the Commonwealth. - B. Stormwater management systems must be designed so that post-development peak discharge rates do not exceed pre-development peak discharge rates. - C. Loss of annual recharge to groundwater should be minimized through the use of infiltration measures including environmentally sensitive design, stormwater best management practices, and good operation and maintenance.
+The annual recharge from the post-development site should approximate the annual recharge rate from the pre-development or existing site conditions, based on soil types. - D. Stormwater discharges within the Zone II or Interim Wellhead Protection Area of a public water supply and/or near to any other critical areas must utilize certain stormwater management BMPs approved for critical areas.
 See Stormwater Management, Volume One: Stormwater Policy Handbook (March, 1997, Mass.
 Department of Environmental Protection, as updated or amended).
-Critical areas are Outstanding Resource Waters (ORWs), shellfish beds, swimming beaches, cold water fisheries and recharge areas for public water supplies. - G. Redevelopment of previously developed sites must meet the Stormwater Management Standards to the maximum extent practicable.
-However, if it is not practicable to meet all the Standards, new (retrofitted or expanded) stormwater management systems must be designed to improve existing conditions. - H. Erosion and sediment controls must be implemented to prevent impacts during disturbance and construction activities.
+Critical areas are Outstanding Resource Waters (ORWs), shellfish beds, swimming beaches, cold water fisheries and recharge areas for public water supplies. - E. Redevelopment of previously developed sites must meet the Stormwater

+Management Standards to the maximum extent practicable.
+However, if it is not practicable to meet all the Standards, new (retrofitted or expanded) stormwater management systems must be designed to improve existing conditions.

-- I. All stormwater management systems must have a long-term operation and maintenance plan to ensure that systems function as designed. - J. All illicit discharges to the stormwater management system are prohibited.
+- F. Erosion and sediment controls must be implemented to prevent impacts during disturbance and construction activities. - G. All illicit discharges to the stormwater management system are prohibited.